Florida SouthWestern State College Admissions Policy

 - Cannot request transient approval for a course which has been already satisfied with a grade of ‘C’ or better

 - Cannot request approval for courses which will surpass the number of credits for which he or she is permitted to take within the requested semester

 In accordance with State Board of Education Rule 6A-14.0301, students may not attempt the same course more than three times.
 Transient requests will not be approved if a student has exceeded the maximum number of attempts allowed.
 A student should work with his/her host institution to enroll in approved courses and make arrangements to have his/her final transcript(s) sent to the Office of the Registrar at FSW.

 If financial aid will be used, the student must first pay the tuition and fees up front for the approved course(s) at the host institution.
-Proof of payment and a copy of the registration form dated after the add/drop deadline for the host institution, must be submitted to the Office of Student Financial Aid.
+Proof of payment and a copy of the registration form dated after the add/drop deadline for the host institution, must be submitted to the Financial Aid office.

 Transient students should consider the following policies before submitting a transient application:

 - Students must complete a minimum of 25% of the required degree or certificate coursework at FSW to earn a degree or certificate.

 - English for Non-Native Speakers (ESL, ENS), physical education, and college preparatory courses do not apply; however, six credits of college-level EAP (English for Academic Purposes) coursework taken at FSW would apply.

 Applicants seeking a degree from another Florida public college or university who wish to enroll at Florida SouthWestern State College to transfer coursework back to their “home” college or university are admitted as Transient Students.